12 of the Best Keto Tips For Beginners

 “I keep hearing about macros.
 How do I track them?”

 If you’ve read some of my previous articles, you’ve likely learned that I believe in a life without counting macros.
-However, when first starting keto, tracking can be extremely beneficial and this can be a key keto tip for beginners.
-Tracking helps you familiarize yourself with exactly what macros are in the foods you eat.
+However, when it comes to keto for beginners, tracking can be extremely beneficial as it helps you familiarize yourself with exactly what macros are in the foods you eat.

 Here’s a breakdown of where to begin:

-Multiple apps are available to help you track calories and macronutrients.
+Many of the best keto apps are free and they can help you track calories and macronutrients.
 I would encourage you once you get the hang of eating keto, try to ditch the calculator and start listening to your body.

 What to eat and drink: